THE FORUM ON THE PARTICIPATION OF NGOs IN THE 81ST ORDINARY SESSION OF THE AFRICAN COMMISSION ON HUMAN AND PEOPLES’ RIGHTS

 OBJECTIVE

-The objective of the NGOs Forum is mainly to foster closer collaboration between and among NGOs and with the African Commission and other African human rights mechanisms, for the promotion and protection of human rights in Africa.
+The objective of the NGOs Forum is mainly to foster closer collaboration between and among NGOs, the African Commission and other African human rights mechanisms, for the promotion and protection of human rights in Africa.

 THEMATIC FOCUS: Consequently, the Forum will also deliberate on the following sub-themes;